Stvnwslybwmnjr/liri-node-app/README.md

 * node liri.js do-what-it-says
     this will read commands and queries from the random.txt file and run the corresponding function.
 In this case 'spotify-this'

+* All commands and queries entered are stored in log.txt file!

 # Here I searched Take Five on spotify!
 ![ScreenShot](img/spotify-take-five.png "Spotify")
 # Here I left the search blank!